evandrolorran/uniqueify-react-app/README.md

 - [Sublime Text](https://www.sublimetext.com/)
 - [Brackets](http://brackets.io/)

-If you want to run this API locally in your computer, you need to follow these steps
+If you want to run this React App locally in your computer, you need to follow these steps

+        **In progress**

-The easiest way to test and see the result of the GET request is by clicking the link below:
+The easiest way to test and see the result of the app development is by clicking the link below:

 https://github.com/evandrolorran

 ## How to Test - GET Request

-Use left-right and up-down arrow keys to move the player from block to block.
-Collision with enemy(Hands) results in moving the player to start position, while reaching the basket you score 2 points.
+        **In progress**

 ## Tools used to build this API: